ryanpunwasi/semitone-api/README.md

 Semitone API is a REST API that serves a total of sixty musical notes in five different octaves from the Western diatonic scale.
 This includes the notes A through G, as well as their accidentals.

+Responses are in JSON format.
 Each note is represented as an object with the following properties:

 <ul>
 <li><code>id</code> - a unique id</li>